KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 For my [Stanford Code in Place Final Project](https://github.com/KatherineMichel/stanford-code-in-place-final-project), I created a program that downloads a random pet photo from the Unsplash curated "Personable Pets" collection, modifies it with a randomly chosen image filter algorithm, and tweets the image on the [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account.

 As I looked at the images that were tweeted, I was awestruck by one in particular and considered it to be "found art."
-This gave me the idea of intentionally creating a small exhibit of algorithmically generated artwork.
+It hadn't crossed my mind that I would accidentally create art.
+This gave me the idea of intentionally creating algorithmically generated artwork.

 In this repo, I have set up a similar bot called the [Stanford CiP (Code in Place) Art Bot](https://twitter.com/StanfordCiPArt).
-For the time being, this bot will apply the "negative" algorithm to photos that are interesting to me.
-I chose the "negative" algorithm because in my opinion, it is the most likely to create an artistic effect.
-I will curate the photos I believe to be the most aesthetically pleasing into an art exhibit.
+For the time being, this bot will oapply the "negative" algorithm to photos that are interesting to me.
+I chose the "negative" algorithm because in my opinion, it is most likely to create an artistic effect.
+I will curate the photos I believe to be the most aesthetically pleasing into a small art exhibit.

-This is an idea I've never of thought of before.
-I have no idea if it would be of interest to people who enjoy traditional art or if it would be considered some sort of sacrilege.
+Having never thought of this idea before, I have no idea if it would be of interested to people who enjoy traditional art or if it would be considered some sort of sacrilege.

 My intention would not be to "replace" traditional artwork.
 Artwork often reflects the human condition.
 That, by its very nature, simply cannot be replicated by a computer.
 I think paradoxically, by looking at artwork created by an algorithm, we can actually further examine and appreciate what the purpose and value of traditional artwork is.

-On the other hand, "art" can mean many things.
-For example, people sometimes say that there is an "art and a science" to computer programming.
-Believe it or not, there is a lot of decision-making and creativity in programming.
+My own belief is that "art" can mean many things.
+I have heard it be said that there is an "art and a science" to computer programming.
+The better I understand, the more I believe this to be true because of the decision-making and creativity involved.

 My exhibit will be about the joy in building, inventing, discovering, and sharing, including "accidental" artwork.

 ### Special Info